uf2020/ccxt/Install.md

 pip install ccxt
 ```

-Python version of the ccxt library does not require any additional dependencies and uses builtin modules only.
+Synchronous Python 2+ version of the ccxt library does not require any additional dependencies and uses builtin modules only.
+Asynchronous Python 3.5+ version of the ccxt library uses the buildtin [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiohttp](http://aiohttp.readthedocs.io).

 ```Python
 import ccxt